panva/jose/docs/README.md

     `subject` depending on the use-case.
   - `audience`: `<string>` &vert; `string[]` Expected audience value(s).
 When string an exact match must be found in the payload, when array at least one must be matched.
+  - `typ`: `<string>` Expected JWT "typ" Header Parameter value.
+An exact match must be found in the JWT header. **Default:** 'undefined' unless a `profile` with a specific value is used, in which case this option will be ignored.
   - `clockTolerance`: `<string>` Clock Tolerance for comparing timestamps, provided as timespan string e.g. `120s`, `2 minutes`, etc. **Default:** no clock tolerance
   - `complete`: `<Boolean>` When false only the parsed payload is returned, otherwise an object with